 At this point don’t think you have overcome the cultural programming that installed the bias and prejudice.
 Unless you have done some serious inner work with the Enneagram you need to beware of slipping back into old thinking patterns.

 At this point, you will feel comfortable in helping and sharing.
 Do it.
 Don’t allow cultural or social barriers to building walls.

 The fourth and final step from tolerance through inclusion and acceptance is convergence.
 When you “See” another person, and value them greatly for who they are and not as a label or as a representation of a belief system.
 All boundaries have disappeared.
 This last step in the analytical approach to oneness.
 It does not “happen” on its own.
 Oneness is the result of actions based on decisions to move beyond your own beliefs, judgments, and assumptions.

-You notice that each of these steps requires you to do the moving, changing, including and accepting, not the other person.
+You notice that each of these steps requires you to make the changes not the other person.
 This is a struggle in any society that perpetuates social and cultural barriers.
-Many cultures encourage social inequities.
-This the main reason why this process is so difficult.
+Many cultures encourage social inequities and this the principal reason this process is so difficult.
 You’ll need to have the courage to go against the grain of the culture if you want to live in a society free from discrimination and prejudice.

 This approach is the use of a method of meditation that takes you directly to an experience of the transcendent.
 Japa Meditation is the generic form of meditation for this journey.
-There are other forms of meditation that can get you there, but not as directly or as often as Japa or Transcendental Mediation (TM).
+Other forms of meditation can get you there, but not as directly or as often as Japa or Transcendental Meditation (TM).

 How to find oneness is a process that helps people find the value in this concept both a means of personal development and a means of healing our culture.
 Achieving oneness is not an aspirational goal.
 It results from solid practical and realistic work.
 It takes courage and persistence.
 Everyone benefits when we undertake this journey.